+Complaints should normally be made within twelve months of the incident about which you are complaining or within twelve months of you realising there was a cause for complaint.
 All complaints are dealt with in the strictness of confidence and will not be noted in your medical records or affect your future treatment in any way.
 Your complaint will be handled in the same way regardless of ethnicity, age, gender or disability.

 Under ‘The NHS & Social Care Complaints Procedure,’ Practices as ‘Responsible Bodies’ have certain criteria to meet, which includes;

-b) A ‘Complaints Manager’ – Caroline Toone (Practice Manager).
+- A ‘Complaints Manager’ – Caroline Toone (Practice Manager).

-c) To acknowledge receipt of any complaint within three working days, either orally or in writing and offer an opportunity to discuss the matter.
+- To acknowledge receipt of any complaint within three working days, either orally or in writing and offer an opportunity to discuss the matter.

-d) Include in the discussion with the patient, how the complaint will be handled and the likely timescale for completion of the investigation and responding to the claimant.
+- Include in the discussion with the patient, how the complaint will be handled and the likely timescale for completion of the investigation and responding to the claimant.
 If the complainant does not accept the offer of a discussion, the Practice will determine a specified response period and notify the complaint in writing of that period.

-e) Record all oral complaints in writing and provide a copy of the written record for the complainant.
+- Record all oral complaints in writing and provide a copy of the written record for the complainant.

-f) Investigate complaints appropriately and deal efficiently and speedily with all complaints and keep the complainant informed as far as reasonably practicable of the progress of the investigation.
+- Investigate complaints appropriately and deal efficiently and speedily with all complaints and keep the complainant informed as far as reasonably practicable of the progress of the investigation.

-g) Send the complainant a written response as soon as reasonably practicable after completing the investigation.
+- Send the complainant a written response as soon as reasonably practicable after completing the investigation.
 The report will give an explanation of the investigation, conclusions reached and any remedial action needed.
 You will also be advised of your right to take the complaint to the Health Service Commissioner under the 1993 Act.

-h) Produce an annual report to NHS Commissioning Board
+- Produce an annual report to NHS Commissioning Board

 Website: www.hampshireadvocacy.org.uk or email: email@example.com